Asset Publisher

 Appendix 2 – Centers for Medicare and Medicaid Services (CMS)

+The preceding information is intended for non-Medicare coverage determinations.
 Medicare coverage for outpatient (Part B) drugs is outlined in the Medicare Benefit Policy Manual (Pub.
 100-2), Chapter 15, §50 Drugs and Biologicals.
-In addition, National Coverage Determination (NCD), Local Coverage Determinations (LCDs) and Local Coverage Articles (LCAs) may exist and compliance with these policies is required where applicable.
-They can be found at: https://www.cms.gov/Medicare-Coverage-Database/search.aspx.
-Additional indications may be covered at the discretion of the health plan.
+In addition, National Coverage Determinations (NCDs) and/or Local Coverage Determinations (LCDs) may exist and compliance with these policies is required where applicable.
+Local Coverage Articles (LCAs) may also exist for claims payment purposes or to clarify benefit eligibility under Part B for drugs which may be self-administered.
+The following link may be used to search for NCD, LCD, or LCA documents: https://www.cms.gov/medicare-coverage-database/search.aspx.
+Additional indications, including any preceding information, may be applied at the discretion of the health plan.

 Medicare Part B Covered Diagnosis Codes (applicable to existing NCD/LCD/LCA):